sendgrid/sendgrid-nodejs/README.md

 All updates to this library are documented in our [CHANGELOG](https://github.com/sendgrid/sendgrid-nodejs/blob/master/CHANGELOG.md) and [releases](https://github.com/sendgrid/sendgrid-nodejs/releases).
 You may also subscribe to email [release notifications](https://dx.sendgrid.com/newsletter/nodejs) for releases and breaking changes.

-Join the experienced and passionate team that focuses on making an impact.
-[Opportunities abound](https://sendgrid.com/careers) to grow the product - and grow your career!

 <a name="roadmap"></a>
 # Roadmap